 The minutes of the meeting held on November 8, 2019 are attached in the Information Statement and posted at the company website.
-Copies of the said meeting shall also be distributed to the stockholders before the meeting.

-Discussion on the purchase of Wavemaker US Fund Management Holdings, LLC.
+Ratification of the approval on the purchase of 100% interest in Wavemaker US Fund Management Holdings, LLC.

-On November 6, 2019, the board of directors (the "Board") of Xurpas Inc. approved the acquisition of 100% of a holding company - Wavemaker US Fund Management Holdings, LLC.
+On November 6, 2019, the board of directors (the "Board") of Xurpas approved the acquisition of 100% interest in a holding company - Wavemaker US Fund Management Holdings, LLC.

-Wavemaker US Fund Management Holdings, LLC owns majority interest in the following fund management entities: Siemer Ventures LLC, Wavemaker Partners LLC, Wavemaker Management LLC and Wavemaker Global Select, LLC.
+Wavemaker US Fund Management Holdings, LLC shall own majority interest in the following fund management entities: Siemer Ventures LLC, Wavemaker Partners LLC, Wavemaker Management LLC and Wavemaker Global Select, LLC.
+The approval by the Board on the purchase of Wavemaker US Fund Management Holdings, LLC is subject to the ratification of the stockholders.

-Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the available authorized capital stock
+Approval on the Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the unissued authorized capital stock and listing of the Subscription Shares with the Philippine Stock Exchange

-On November 6, 2019, the Board of Xurpas Inc. approved the issuance of 1,706,072,261 common shares ("Subscription Shares") in favor of Eric Manlunas, Paul Santos and James Jordan at a subscription price of Php0.10 per share (par value).
-The shares will be issued out of the unissued authorized capital stock of Xurpas.
+On November 6, 2019, the Board of Xurpas approved the issuance of 1,706,072,261 common shares ("Subscription Shares") in favor of Eric Manlunas, Paul Santos and James Jordan at a subscription price of Php0.10 per share (par value).
+The Subscription Shares will be issued out of the unissued authorized capital stock of Xurpas.